eignatov/Exim4UI/README.md

 ### Usage
 * backup your *public_html/exim4u/* directory
-* simply replace the *.php files with the ones from this repo
+* copy the files from this repo into your Exim4U installation and overwrite existing files

 ---